taecontrol/moonguard-docs/docs/upgrade.md

 ## Upgrade Migrations

-MoonGuard 1.2.0, updated the `create_moonguard_tables.php.stub` file with the new `server_metrics`table as following.
+We updated the main migration stub file adding a new `server_metrics` table:

 ```php